Frequently Asked Questions

 - PGY-1 residents will do one required month of Emergency Psychiatry; PGY-4 residents will also be required to do one month of Emergency Psychiatry.

-- While on the PES rotation, residents PES shifts will run Monday through Friday noon-8:00 PM
+- While on the PES rotation, resident PES shifts will run Monday through Friday noon-8:00 PM.
+The resident is excused from clinical duties during Wednesday didactics (noon-5pm).

-- For all residents, there will be Short Call shifts in the PES:
+- For junior residents, there will be required evening experiences in the PES:

-- PGY-1 residents will alternate covering Mondays, Wednesdays and Fridays from 5:00PM-10:00PM; each intern will do approximately 39 short calls throughout the year (less than one a week).
-The resident assigned to PES for the month will preferentially take Wednesdays and extend their day by 2 hours.
+- PGY-1 residents will alternate covering Mondays, Wednesdays, and Fridays from 5pm-10pm; each intern will do approximately one shift a week.
+The resident assigned to PES for the month will preferentially take Wednesdays and extend their usual day by 2 hours.

-- PGY-2 residents will cover Tuesday and Thursday from 5:00PM-10:00PM; each PGY-2 resident will do approximately 26 short calls per year (every other week)
+- PGY-2 residents will cover Tuesday and Thursday from 5pm-10pm; each PGY-2 resident will do approximately one shift every other week.

 - Residents may not moonlight in the first year.

-- Residents must score in the top 50th percentile on the Psychiatry Resident-In-Training Exam (PRITE).
+- Residents must score in the top 50th percentile on the most recent Psychiatry Resident-In-Training Exam (PRITE).

 - A full state medical license is required for any moonlighting activities.
 (Temporary Educational Permits do not fulfill this requirement.)